2014 National League Division Series: Game 2

-Hudson struck out eight Nationals and conceded one run in 7 1/3 innings of work, but was bettered by Nationals starter Jordan Zimmermann who came an out shy of recording a three-hit shutout, just six days after throwing a no-hitter on the last day of the regular season.
+Hudson struck out eight Nationals and conceded one run in 7 1/3 innings of work, with the lone run coming in the third when Asdrúbal Cabrera doubled, advanced to third on a groundout, and scored on Anthony Rendon’s two out single.
+However, Hudson was bettered by Nationals starter Jordan Zimmermann who came an out shy of recording a three-hit shutout, just six days after throwing a no-hitter on the last day of the regular season.
 Zimmermann retired 20 Giants in a row before walking Joe Panik with two outs in the ninth and being removed from the game.
 The Giants continued to rally in the ninth when Buster Posey singled on the first pitch from closer Drew Storen, and Pablo Sandoval drove in Panik with a double.
 Posey was thrown out at home plate on the same play, and manager Bruce Bochy called for a video review but it was unsuccessful and it ended the inning.
 Sergio Romo retired the side in the bottom half and the game went to extra innings, tied 1–1.
 In the 10th inning, Nationals second baseman Asdrubal Cabrera and manager Matt Williams were ejected for arguing balls and strikes.
 Entering the game in the 12th inning, Giants pitcher Yusmeiro Petit became just the seventh pitcher to throw six or more shutout innings of relief in a playoff game, as neither team could break the deadlock.
 Brandon Belt finally broke the tie, launching a home run into the second deck in right field to lead off the 18th inning off of Tanner Roark.
 As the clock struck midnight, Hunter Strickland finished off the game to earn the save and a 2–0 series advantage for the Giants.
 The win marked the tenth consecutive postseason victory for the Giants, a streak extending back to the 2012 National League Championship Series.
 By allowing one run in the third and subsequently never allowing another one for the rest of the game, the Giants' pitching staff combined for a new postseason record 15 consecutive scoreless innings in a single game, breaking Babe Ruth's 13 scoreless innings in Game 2 of the 1916 World Series against the Brooklyn Dodgers.
 This record would be broken by Game 3 of the 2022 American League Division Series between the Astros and Mariners, with the Astros pitching an 18-inning shutout, which also featured a leadoff home run in the top of the 18th as the go-ahead play.